Carolina Amesty: Career

-In 2014 and 2015, Amesty worked as the director of academic affairs at Central Christian University.
+In 2014 and 2015, Amesty worked as the director of academic affairs at Central Christian University, which is owned and operated by her father, Pastor Juan Carlos Amesty.
 Amesty returned to Central Christian University in 2017, working as senior advisor to the president and executive vice president.

 Florida House of Representatives

-Amesty successfully ran for a seat in the Florida House of Representatives in the 2022 election.
+Amesty served as a representative in the Florida House of Representatives for District 45 from November 2022 to November 2024.
 Her candidacy was endorsed by Donald Trump Jr.